RawToast/gnad-native/README.md

 Simple frontend for [Go North And Die](https://github.com/RawToast/go-north-and-die) built using TypeScript, React-Native, and Exponent.

+This frontend currently is not concerned with UX.
+It is only for aiding the development of Go North.

 ## Table of Contents

 * [Updating to New Releases](#updating-to-new-releases)